 - Serve it as a side dish with my Green Chile Chicken Smothered Burritos.

-- Make chicken and rice burritos with the super tender Crock Pot Chicken Taco meat.
+- Make chicken and rice burritos with the super tender shredded chicken from my Crock Pot Chicken Taco recipe.

 Restaurant Style Mexican Rice